-Much like in a doctors appointment, Physiotherapists, Kinesiologist and Athletic Therapist know what are the right question to ask that are essential in determining the right diagnosis/analysis and then determining the corresponding individualized treatment plan.
-This can easily be done in a virtual environment or over the phone.
+Much like in a doctors appointment, Physiotherapists, Kinesiologist and Athletic Therapist know the right questions to ask that are essential in determining the right diagnosis/analysis and then determining the corresponding individualized treatment plan.
+In many cases, this can easily be done in a virtual environment or over the phone.

 What you lose in hands-on care you gain in accessibility and communication with your practitioner on a more flexible and fluid basis.
 Outside of your virtual appointment time your practitioner will follow your exercise program adherence and participation and they will answer your email questions and keep you accountable and on track to meet you rehabilitation goals.

 Continuing to provide our trusted care is really important to us.
 By transitioning our services online you will still have access to care from most disciplines including:

 Virtual care is most useful in situations where exercise, education, self-management instruction, and monitoring are the primary methods used to accomplish the therapeutic goals.
 With creativity, these forms of therapy are fairly easily adaptable to the virtual environment.
 For example, virtual care for orthopaedic surgical recovery through progressive ROM, strength, functional exercises, self-mobilization, and education has been shown to be shown to achieve similar outcomes to physical visits for several conditions.
 If you are still unsure, please call 250 386 7254 and we will be happy to answer your questions.